Tier Policy Tuning CLI (Calibration)

 Published Basis vs Included Configs

-Published assurance basis covers GPT-2 and BERT profiles.
-The repo also includes pilot calibration configs for additional families such as Mistral 7B, Qwen2 7B, Qwen2.5 7B, and Qwen2.5 14B under configs/calibration/, but those configs are not part of the published assurance basis until supporting artifacts are attached.
+The published assurance basis is the set of published_basis rows in contracts/support_matrix.json, with the readable grouping in docs/README.md#support-matrix.
+The repo also includes pilot calibration configs for prepared candidate lanes under configs/calibration/, but those configs are not part of the published assurance basis until supporting artifacts are attached.
+Multimodal calibration configs that use vision_text expect the referenced local manifest to be materialized before the sweep runs.

 Policy-Tuning Sweep → Tier Policy Flow